Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Applications of Self-Normalized Concentration

 \end{fact}

 We compare our results to Fact~\ref{fact:mixture_reg} in the setting $\psi = \psi_N$, as this is the only setting in which the results of \citet{abbasi2011improved} are valid.
-We first qualitatively compare the above confidence sequence to the one presented in Corollary~\ref{cor:ridge}.
+We first qualitatively compare the above confidence sequence to the ridge regression one presented in Theorem~\ref{thm:reg}.
 Both bounds suffer the same dependence on the norm of the unknown slope vectors and differ only in the first term.
 Namely, as noted earlier, $(\psi^\ast_N)^{-1}(u) = \psi_N^{-1}(u) = \sqrt{2u}$, so in this setting our bound reduces to the form

 simultaneously for all $t \geq 0$ with probability at least $1 - \delta$.
-Thus, the same comparison made in Subsection~\ref{subsec:compare:vec} applies in this setting --- when the (shifted) covariance $V_t + \rho I_d$ is poorly conditioned, the bound presented in Fact~\ref{fact:mixture_reg} would be expected to be tighter.
-Likewise, when $V_t + \rho I_d$ is well-conditioned, Corollary~\ref{cor:ridge} may be tighter.
+Thus, the same comparison made in Subsection~\ref{subsec:compare:vec} applies in this setting.

-A more interesting comparison is between Fact~\ref{fact:mixture_reg} and Theorem~\ref{thm:reg} (more specifically, Corollary~\ref{cor:restrict_eig} following the theorem statement).
-Whereas the above fact provides convergence guarantees for ridge regression estimates, Corollary~\ref{cor:restrict_eig} applies directly to the unregularized, least-squares estimates of the unknown slope vector.
-In particular, the bound does not depend on $\|\theta^\ast\|,$ the norm of the unknown slope vector.
+A more interesting comparison is between Fact~\ref{fact:mixture_reg} and the least squares bound of Theorem~\ref{thm:reg}.
+Whereas the above fact provides convergence guarantees for ridge regression estimates, the first part of Theorem~\ref{thm:reg} applies directly to the unregularized, least-squares estimates of the unknown slope vector.
+In particular, when $\gamma_{\min}(\vX_t^\top \vX_t) \succeq \rho I_d$, the bound does not depend on $\|\theta^\ast\|,$ the norm of the unknown slope vector.
 This may be desirable in many statistical settings in which either advanced knowledge of such a bound is unavailable or only a loose bound on the quantity is known.
 Moreover, this bound is interesting in itself as no shift in covariance is required in constructing the confidence ellipsoids.
-The rate given by Corollary~\ref{cor:restrict_eig} is essentially the same that provided by Corollary~\ref{cor:ridge} modulo the presence of a shift in the covariance matrix, i.e.\ the corollary yields that with high probability, uniformly in time, $\|V_t^{1/2}(\wh{\theta}_t - \theta^\ast)\| = O\left(\sqrt{\log\log_{\max}(\rho^{-1}V_t) + d\log\kappa(V_t)}\right)$.